 3. Measure formula before you go

-4. Consider using a Ready to Use formula
+4. Consider ready to use formula

-5. Prepare for spills!
+5. Be ready for spills!

 Let’s face it—accidents happen.
 Help keep your belongings from contact with spills with a waterproof baby bag.
 It doesn’t hurt to keep a few extra paper towels or wet wipes on hand too, just in case.